Yunxiang-Li/Unity3D_Tower-Defense-Game-Demo/README.md

 I use object pool to manage each enemy's instantiation.
 For path finding, I use BFS(Breadth-First Search) approach.

+Later, I also let each enemy to find the possible optimal path in real time.
+When blocked by towers or map obstacles, each enemy may go back, generate and follow another possible optimal path.(The gif for this is too large, I just upload it to [my personal website](https://yunxli.com/))

 ## Exhibition

 <div align="center"> <img src="https://github.com/Yunxiang-Li/Unity3D_Tower-Defense-Game-Demo/blob/main/Screenshots%20and%20GIFs/Second%20exhibition.gif"/> </div>